-IDC, as a bank rating service, provides a thorough analysis of 24 financial ratios with a one-number summary rating computed for each financial institution in the country that reports to agencies of the Federal government.
-This summary rank allows simple and direct comparison of any bank, savings institution, or credit union with any (or all) others, in terms of financial safety and soundness.
+IDC provides a thorough analysis of 24 financial ratios, resulting in a one-number summary rating computed for each financial institution in the country that reports to agencies of the Federal government.
+Ratings range from 1, the lowest, to 300, the top grade attainable.
+The result is a quick, at-a-glance financial strength assessment.
+This summary rank allows simple and direct comparison of the safety and soundness of any bank, savings institution, or credit union with any (or all) others.

-Bank, Savings Institution, and Credit Union ratings and supporting financial ratios can be analyzed in a data base, through IDC's online portal, in a management review for a single institution, in peer groups, by region of the country, or through history of a financial institution.
+Bank, Savings Institution, and Credit Union ratings and supporting financial ratios can be viewed in a data base, through IDC's online portal, in a management review for a single institution, in peer groups, by region of the country, or through history of a financial institution.

 IDC is continually refining the financial ratios to reflect additional financial data released by the regulators.
 Our rating is important for at-a-glance assessment, but more important is the ability we give you to determine the financial institution's strength and weaknesses and how each ratio impacts the summary rating.

 IDC offers specialized bank rating services to subscribers with access to IDC qualified analysts when questions arise concerning ratings or methodology.
 The subscriber may know of unique circumstances for an institution that are not reflected in the standard regulatory reporting, circumstances which could change the inputs used in that situation.